firewalld/firewalld.github.io/index.md

 firewalld is used in the following Linux distributions as the default firewall management tool:

+ * RHEL 7 and newer
- * RHEL 7, CentOS 7
+ * CentOS 7 and newer
  * Fedora 18 and newer
+ * SUSE 15 and newer
+ * OpenSUSE 15 and newer
  * Available for several other distributions

 Applications and libraries which support firewalld as a firewall management tool include: